science fiction author, beatmaker, against fascism

 Actually Working?

 The concept for this experiment was to work abroad, as opposed to “go on vacation.”
 Kia and I both brought work (and deadlines) with us.
 With no childcare, productivity is currently on the low side.
 A good chunk of time is also dedicated to learning how to feel comfortable in the tropics (three or four cool showers a day, at least until we adjust, endless applying of various creams/repellents/antihistamines, arranging the fan to drive off the most mosquitoes, etc.).
 I’m really selling this, aren’t I?
 On the other hand there has been no shortage of sublime encounters with the local fauna; four types of lizards, two types of frogs, the howler monkeys (still only heard, but hearing them is thrilling), and of course the giant insects, which include enormous blue butterflies, 1000-watt lightening bugs, and the above-pictured Godzilla roach.
-I’m especially excited for Tesla Rose — it’s not everyday that a city kid needs to coax a large frog to leave their bedroom before going to bed.
+I’m especially excited for our daughter — it’s not everyday that a city kid needs to coax a large frog to leave their bedroom before going to bed.

 Ribbit.